DrSwarmstrong/github-basics/README.md

-# github-basics
+# Playing around with uploading on GitHub
-This repository is for learning how to upload to GitHub.
+This is my repository for fiddling around with how uploading projects onto github works.
+Nothing more, nothing less.